Definition of chronic pyelonephritis

 - Urine analysis: leukocyturia, proteinuria, decreased urine concentration after thirst trial.

-- Laboratory tests: elevated creatinine concentration.
+- Laboratory tests: elevated creatinine concentration or cystatin C.

 - Renal ultrasound: small kidneys, focally thin echogenic cortex.